-Adelaide in South Australia is home to an exciting and elite range of group races that are held as part of the 2014 Adelaide Autumn Racing Carnival.
+Adelaide in South Australia is home to an exciting and elite range of Group races that are held as part of the 2017 Adelaide Autumn Racing Carnival.

-The esteemed Morphettville racecourse, approximately five kilometres out of the Adelaide CBD, is the premier South Australian track and the location of the Adelaide Racing Carnival 2014.
+Morphettville Racecourse, approximately five kilometres out of the Adelaide CBD, is the premier South Australian track and the location of the Adelaide Racing Carnival.
 Conducted by the South Australian Jockey Club (SAJC) the major period of racing at Morphettville runs through March until May annually.

-There are six elite racedays held at Morphettville during the annual Adelaide Racing Carnival.
+There are a host of major Morphettville race days held during the annual Adelaide Racing Carnival: